wvanderp/awesome-dutch-osint/README.md

 <https://www.topotijdreis.nl/>

-### World war II Arial Photos
+### World War II Arial Photos

-The RAF took a lot of photos of the netherlands.
-The Wageningen University catalouged these and made them avalibol.
+The RAF took many photos of the Netherlands.
+The Wageningen University cataloged these and made them available.

 <https://library.wur.nl/WebQuery/geoportal/raf>

 ### 🌱 soil survey

-TNO and the Ministry of the Interior and Kingdom Relations (🇳🇱 Ministerie van Binnenlandse Zaken en Koninkrijksrelaties) have a database for all soil survays done in the last few years.
+TNO and the Ministry of the Interior and Kingdom Relations (🇳🇱 Ministerie van Binnenlandse Zaken en Koninkrijksrelaties) have a soil survey database is a comprehensive resource, providing detailed reports on the ground makeup, the pressure it can hold, and the water table height, ensuring your projects are on solid ground.

-in these reports you can find:
+In these reports, you can find:

-* the makeup of the ground
+* The makeup of the ground
-* the pressuer in can hold
+* The pressure it can hold
-* the hight of the water table
+* The height of the water table

-They call it the `DINO-database` witch might be a backronym
+They call it the `DINO-database` which might be a backronym.

 <https://www.dinoloket.nl/>